GuilhermeBisse/Python-Timer/README.md

 # Python-Projects

-1 - A basic timer made for me, using Python language.
-I also used the Sys and Time libraries.
+timer.py - A basic timer made for me, using Python language.
+I also used the Sys and Time libraries. archives.py - A basic archive and directory handler using Python and TKinter library.